What are head lice?

-Step 2: Using a special metal fine-toothed nit comb (available from the supermarket or chemist) and comb sections of hair from the roots to the tips, systematically combing the entire head.
+- Using a special metal fine-toothed nit comb (available from the supermarket or chemist), comb sections of hair from the roots to the tips, systematically combing the entire head.
 Nits and lice become trapped by the fine teeth of the comb.

 What is the best treatment for head lice?